Orolol/cv/index.md

 `11/2015 - Présent`
 Fullstack software engineer, *Weborama*
-* Lead developer in a front-end team, in charge of the a team for the redesign and maintenance of a VueJS application.
+* Lead developer in charge of a team for the redesign and maintenance of a VueJS application.
 * Part of various projects inside the R&D team, I refactored a key app frontend in VueJS and worked and maintaned python scripts on cloud servers.
 * Javascript (VueJS), Python, Perl